Clinical Trial Proposal

 Critique And Limitations

-The strongest critique is that this is initially a validation of one provisional score against another provisional score.
-The way to make that defensible is to be explicit, pre-specify the rules, and then use the data to improve both.
+The strongest critique is that this is initially a validation of one provisional score against another provisional score in a noisy home environment.
+The way to make that defensible is to pre-specify the rules, standardize the home protocol as much as possible, and then use the data to improve both.

 Strengths